 The Data Retention Directive requires operators to retain certain categories of data (for identifying users and details of phone calls made and emails sent, excluding the content of those communications) for a period between six months and two years and to make them available, on request, to law enforcement authorities for the purposes of investigating, detecting and prosecuting serious crime and terrorism.

 28 EU States have notified the Commission about the transposition of the Directive into their national law.
 However, of these, Germany and Belgium have only transposed the legislation partially.

 Law enforcement authorities in most EU States have reported that retained data play a central role in their criminal investigations.
 These data have provided valuable leads and evidence that have resulted in convictions for criminal offences and in acquittals of innocent suspects in relation to crimes which, without an obligation to retain these data, might never have been solved.

 However, the application of data retention continues to be uneven.
 The diversity of approaches - in terms of limitations to the use of data, data storage periods and other aspects, such as reimbursement of costs of complying with data retention rules - means that there is no level playing field for service providers and consumers across the EU.
 This has presented considerable difficulties for the industry.
 Furthermore, there is a need to strengthen the protection of personal data and to minimise the risk of breaches of privacy during storage, access and use.

-Information on the previous expert group which met between March 2008 and December 2012 can be found here.
+Information on the previous experts group which met between March 2008 and December 2012 can be found here.

 The Commission's evaluation report , presented in April 2011, concluded that the EU should continue to support and regulate the storage of, access to and use of telecommunications data.
 However, EU rules in this area need to be improved to prevent the different types of operators from facing unfair obstacles in the Internal Market and to ensure that high levels of respect for privacy and the protection of personal data are applied consistently.